makersacademy/frontend-api-challenge/README.md

 I want to  view all the peeps

 As a user
-So I view an entire specific tweet
+So I see what a specific user has posted
-I want to view an individual tweet
+I want to view an entire single tweet

 As a user
 So I can share what I am thinking online
 I want to be able to post a tweet

-As a user
-So I can
 ```